Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Moorish Castle

-Inside the Moorish Castle, visitors are free to explore the grounds, towers and walls.
+Those interested in historic sights and epic views will not want to miss the Moorish Castle.
+Inside, visitors are free to explore the grounds, towers and walls.
 (Allow at least 1 hour).

-The Castle Keep provides incredible views of the Old Town of Sintra and out to sea, while the Royal Tower overlooks the Palace of Pena.
-Spend time taking in the panoramic views, visiting the Cistern and learning about the history of the castle.
+On clear days, the Castle Keep provides incredible views of Old Town of Sintra and out to sea, while the Royal Tower overlooks the Palace of Pena.
+Spend time taking in the panoramic views, visiting the Cistern and learning about the history of the site.
+Take note of the various flags flying from the towers; each represents a different ruler.

 When you depart the castle, rather than exiting through the archway to the main road, detour to the right onto the Sintra Pedestrian Path.